At a Glance

 Tokyo kicks off its year with cold winter days and the odd snowfall.
 Although temperatures occasionally drop below freezing, winter (December to February) is usually reasonable.
 Spring (March to May) brings pleasant, warm days, and, of course, cherry blossoms – early April is probably the best time to view the blooms.
 Summer (June to August) is hot and muggy.
 Late June can see torrential rains.
 The temperature and humidity are at their worst in August.
 Apart from spring, autumn (September to November) is the most pleasant season as temperatures cool down to a cosy level and days are often clear and fine.
 Fall also means the return of the dramatic foliage season, when the parks and green areas of the city mellow into varying hues of orange and red.

-Call us on to start planning your vacation to Conrad Tokyo or take a look at our itineraries to Tokyo
+To start planning your vacation to Conrad Tokyo

 Located 37 floors above the Tokyo Shiodome area, The Conrad Tokyo is a luxury contemporary, Japanese-influenced design hotel with superior views over Tokyo Bay and this vibrant, dynamic city.